Hula Popper Must-Have Effortless Topwater Lure

 Color is often overcomplicated.
 The simplest rule is this: choose a color that makes sense for the water and the prey fish.

 In clear water, natural colors usually perform well.
 In stained or darker water, stronger contrast can help fish locate the lure.
-If bluegill are common, a bluegill-style pattern can be effective.
-If frogs are abundant, frog-inspired colors may be the better choice.
-If you are unsure, start with a conservative, natural-looking pattern and adjust if fish show interest but do not commit.
+If bluegill are common, a bluegill-style pattern may be effective.
+If frogs are abundant, frog-inspired colors can be a smart choice.
+If you are unsure, begin with a conservative natural pattern and adjust if fish show interest but do not fully commit.

 Visibility helps you fish better